Justuuz/Konosuba-RPG/README.md

 Konosuba is an upcoming discord rpg bot that is based off the anime "Konosuba"

+Edit of 12/3/2019: This bot is discontinued until further notice.
+The core concept the game is there, as in you can move around in the map as well as fight mobs.

 # Features

 - Players able to equip different types of armor